 Hotels on Long Beach Koh Lanta →

-Long Beach is located just after Klong Dao Beach if you’re coming down the same road from the bridge.
-A good landmark for the start of Long Beach is the grand gate of Lanta Resort, which you’ll spot about 2 miles (3 km) past the T-junction.
+Long Beach is located right after Klong Dao if you drive along the same road from the bridge.
+The marker for the beginning of Long Beach can be considered the beautiful gates of Lanta Resort, which you’ll see approximately 2 miles (3 km) after the T-junction.